-• INSTALL_PROGRAMS - Create install rules for programs Usage: INSTALL_PROGRAMS(path file file ...)
+- INSTALL_PROGRAMS Create install rules for programs - Usage: INSTALL_PROGRAMS(path file file ...)
 INSTALL_PROGRAMS(path regexp) Create rules to install the listed programs into the path.
-Path is relative to the variable CMAKE INSTALL PREFIX.
+Path is relative to the variable CMAKE_INSTALL_PREFIX.
 There are two forms for this command.
-In the first the

-CMAKE_INSTALL_PREFIX.
-There are two forms for this command.
 In the first the programs can be specified explicitly.
-In the second form any program in the current directory that match the regular expression will be installed.

-• INSTALL_TARGETS - Create install rules for targets Usage: INSTALL_TARGETS(path target target) Create rules to install the listed targets

-Usage: INSTALL_TARGETS(path target target) Create rules to install the listed targets into the path.
-Path is relative to the variable PREFIX

-• LINK_DIRECTORIES - Specify link directories.
+In the second form any program in the current directory that match the regular expression will be installed. - INSTALL_TARGETS Create install rules for targets Usage: INSTALL_TARGETS(path target target) Create rules to install the listed targets into the path.
+Path is relative to the variable PREFIX - LINK_DIRECTORIES Specify link directories.
 Usage: LINK_DIRECTORIES(directory1 directory2 ...)
 Specify the paths to the libraries that will be linked in.
-The directories can use built in definitions like CMAKE BINARY DIR and CMAKE SOURCE DIR.
+The directories can use built in definitions like CMAKE_BINARY_DIR and CMAKE_SOURCE_DIR.

-LINK_LIBRARIES - Specify a list of libraries to be linked into executables or shared objects.
+• LINK_LIBRARIES - Specify a list of libraries to be linked into executables or shared objects.